Bowing Wall Repair

 Second, carbon fiber is much lighter than steel I-beams or even tiebacks.
 That means less wear and tear on your vehicles and, more importantly, you and your employees.

-Finally, unlike tiebacks or wall anchors, no excavations are required and therefore no additional machinery is needed.
+Finally, unlike tiebacks or wall anchors, no excavations are required, and therefore, no additional machinery is needed.
 From a homeowner’s perspective, it also means no landscaping needs to be torn out.
-From your perspective, this improves safety and reduces your liability as you don’t have to worry about hitting any utility lines running through the yard as you dig.
+From your perspective, this improves safety and reduces your liability, as you don’t have to worry about hitting any utility lines running through the yard as you dig.

 Fewer Callbacks